How it works

 What makes it hard

-• Cryptocurrency exchanges and wallets and financial institutions have universally bad reports.
+• cryptocurrency exchanges and wallets and financial institutions have universally bad reports.

 • data gets lost to time, defunct exchanges, bankruptcy, etc.

-• people believe the myth that crypto is always on a blockchain and therefore all reports are always available
+• people believe the myth that crypto is always on a blockchain and therefore all reports are always available.

 What clients do to make it hard